 The Guide to Performance and Longevity

-The Guide although primarily intended to help RX7 FD owners enjoy an optimum balance of performance and longevity, can be applied to all rotary engines, piston engines and most mechanical devices where applicable.
-The Guide is a work in progress with mistakes, errors and omissions, please feel free to offer corrections and input. please know that the Pettit team & staff as well as anyone who may use & benefit from the information are thankful and greatly appreciate the time and effort from all contributors.
+The guide although primarily intended to help RX-7 FD owners enjoy an optimum balance of performance and longevity, can be applied to all rotary engines, piston engines and most mechanical devices where applicable.

-When production started in 1991, who would have thought that after more than 2 decades the RX7 FD would still provide a driving experience superior to many new world class machines.
-No doubt the sleek & sexy aerodynamic shape with silk smooth turbo rotary power helped create its legendary status as one of the most sought after sports cars on the planet.
-Sleek, powerful and deceptively fast the RX7 FD delivers speed and excitement with every drive.
+When production started in 1991, who would have thought that after more than two decades the RX-7 FD would still provide a driving experience superior to many newer world class machines.
+No doubt the sleek & sexy aerodynamic shape with silky smooth turbo rotary power helped create it's legendary status as one of the most sought after sports cars on the planet.
+Beautiful, powerful and deceptively fast, the RX-7 FD3S delivers speed and excitement with every drive.

-Don't let fun become fatality It is a fact, that mechanical things will function as designed for a period of time, then preventive maintenance must be done, if neglected one can expect less than optimum performance or worse, a failure may occur.
-If you trust your life to a mechanical device it should be mechanically sound and up to date on maintenance, clean fluids, filters, brakes, suspension and tires all good and working properly.
-Obviously, if something is wrong continued use will usually cause more damage and added expense for repairs.
-With any vehicle, suspension, brakes and fuel system problems can be extremely dangerous and should be corrected without delay. don't let fun become fatality.
+Don't let fun become fatality, it is a fact, that mechanical things will function as designed for a period of time, then preventive maintenance must be done.
+If neglected one can expect less than optimum performance or worse, a failure may occur.
+When you trust your life to a mechanical device it should be routinely inspected and up to date on maintenance.
+You should always ensure you have clean fluids, clean filters, good brakes, solid suspension and good tires.
+Obviously, if something is wrong, continued use will usually cause more damage and added expense for repairs.
+With any vehicle, suspension, brakes and fuel system problems can be extremely dangerous and should be corrected without delay.
+Don't let fun become fatality.

 A must have for any and every vehicle, somewhere it’s written, “If you have it you won’t need it”, this is very good when it comes to Fire Extinguishers!

 Our Fire Gone Extinguishers use the latest fire suppression technology to quickly extinguish nearly all types of fires.
-Makes a great gift and is truly a must have item for every vehicle!
-“Safety First”
+Makes a great gift and is truly a must have item for any and every vehicle!

 Low octane and poor quality fuel is a serious problem for turbo rotaries, unfortunately there is no simple method for testing octane and you never know if the fuel was bad until it is too late.
-We recommend always buying fuel from Company managed fuel stations.
+We recommend always buying fuel from Shell or Marathon fuel stations.

 If we expect our rotary engines to deliver top performance year after year, it is clearly evident that extra lubricant must be added to the fuel.
 Back in the mid 80’s we developed Protek-R fuel lubricant for our racing efforts and it was first released for sale in 1990.
-Since then, 30 years and counting our customers around the world enjoy reduced friction & wear as well as added performance & longevity.
-There is no doubt Protek-R had a major role in all our race victories, 5 Championships, over 50 SCCA national race wins, many top finishes in professional endurance racing like ALMS & the Rolex 24 hr races. as well as providing the added performance and longevity needed to win the 1998 GT-2 Road Race Championship.
-From the Rolex 24 at Daytona to 6 Hrs at the Glen we ran the same engine, nearly 130 hrs of racing.
-Our piston engines also get Protek-R premixed in the gasoline, many folks disagree but think about this, diesel piston engines may run a million miles, gas piston engines never get close, both use nearly the same parts and materials but diesels have 3 times more compression, more stress and loads etc. so why is it they last the longest…………diesel fuel is oil!!
-There is no doubt using fuel lube in gas piston engines will more than double its longevity.
+Since then, 30 years and counting our customers around the world enjoy reduced friction and wear as well as added performance and longevity.
+There is no doubt Protek-R had a major role in all our race victories, 5 championships, over 50 SCCA national race wins, many top finishes in professional endurance racing like ALMS & the Rolex 24 hr races, as well as providing the added performance and longevity needed to win the 1998 GT-2 Road Race Championship.
+From the Rolex 24 at Daytona, to the 6 Hrs at the Glen, we ran the same engine, nearly 130 hrs of racing.
+We also use premix in our piston engines, some folks disagree but think about this, diesel piston engines can make it to a million miles, but gasoline piston engines never even get close, both use nearly the same parts and materials but diesels have higher compression, more stress and higher loads.
+So why is it they last the longer?
+Diesel fuel is oil!
+There is no doubt using fuel lube in gas piston engines will more than double their longevity.

 The oven door